How to Apply – Watch the Video

 - City of El Cajon’s First-Time Homebuyer Program

-Each first-time homebuyer program administered by the San Diego Housing Commission has different eligibility requirements and features.
+Each first-time homebuyer program SDHC administers has different eligibility requirements and features.
 See the program descriptions and guidelines below.

 Applying for the First-Time Homebuyer Programs